Password Master Help

 Sort modes change the display order of items.
 Display order is not the real order in the database, unless you choose "Unsorted".

-Typing strings into search box will filter items to be displayed.
-Some items can be filtered out from the list, but they are still in the database.
+Typing strings into the search box will filter the items to be displayed.
+Some items can be filtered out of the list, but they are still in the database.

-So, neither sort nor search affects the real items in database, they only affect which items to show and how to show them in the list.
-This means if you want to change the real order of items by using Move Up or Move Down, the sort mode must be "Unsorted" and the search box must be empty, otherwise you can be confused because what you see can be different to what they really are.
+So, neither sort nor search affect the real items in the database, they only affect which items to show and how to show them in the list.
+This means if you want to change the real order of items by using Move Up or Move Down, the sort mode must be "Unsorted" and the search box must be empty; otherwise, you can be confused because what you see can be different from what they really are.

 The Search Options decide how to filter items with typed strings.